Category filter

 Source Detection Logic and Security Impact

-Endpoint Compliance Detects Rooted/Jailbroken states, Geofence violations (moving outside boundaries), and general Compliance Policy deviations.
+Endpoint Compliance Detects Rooted/Jailbroken states, Geofence violations, and general Compliance Policy deviations.

-Command Failures Tracks instances where Policies or Certificate deployments fail to run, identifying potential security gaps in encrypted communication.
+Command Failures Tracks instances where Policies or Certificate deployments fail to run, identifying security gaps.

-High Usage Detected Breach alerts when Memory (RAM) or Processor (CPU) usage exceeds 90%, indicating performance degradation or malicious background processes.
+High Usage Detected Breach alerts when Memory (RAM) or Processor (CPU) usage exceeds 90% thresholds.

-Owner Updates Flags changes in device ownership, including ownership updates during re-enrollment, to maintain asset accountability.
+Owner Updates Flags changes in device ownership to maintain asset accountability during re-enrollment.

-Kiosk Exits Logs unauthorized or administrative Kiosk Mode exits, ensuring dedicated-purpose devices remain locked to their intended apps.
+Kiosk Exits Logs unauthorized Kiosk Mode exits, ensuring devices remain locked to intended apps.

-Encryption Reports status for BitLocker (Windows) or FileVault (macOS).
-Failure incidents indicate the device is non-compliant with data-at-rest security standards.
+Encryption Reports BitLocker or FileVault status.
+Failure indicates non-compliance with data-at-rest standards.

-Disenrollments Tracks Inactive devices (long-term offline), User-initiated disenrollments, and Admin-initiated removals.
+Disenrollments Tracks Inactive devices, user-initiated disenrollments, and admin removals.

 Operational Importance

-• Continuous Compliance: Maintains the security posture by identifying risky states (rooted/unencrypted) immediately.
+• Continuous Compliance: Identifies risky states (rooted/unencrypted) in real-time.

-• Issue Escalation Prevention: Identifies misconfigurations (command failures) before they impact user productivity.
+• Issue Escalation Prevention: Catches misconfigurations before they impact end-user productivity.

-• Fleet Governance: Ensures strict policy enforcement across globally distributed managed devices.
+• Fleet Governance: Ensures strict policy enforcement across globally distributed devices.

-Remediation Example: If an organization enforces mandatory disk encryption on Windows laptops and the BitLocker command fails due to a TPM error, Hexnode logs an Encryption Failure incident.
-The admin can then isolate these specific endpoints for immediate technical intervention.
+Remediation Example: If an organization enforces mandatory disk encryption and a BitLocker command fails due to a TPM error, Hexnode logs an Encryption Failure incident.
+Admins can then isolate these specific endpoints for technical intervention.

 Incidents tab